minishift/minishift/README.md

 ## Community

-Contributions, questions, and comments are all welcomed and encouraged! minkube developers hang out on [Slack](https://kubernetes.slack.com) in the #minikube channel (get an invitation [here](http://slack.kubernetes.io/)).
+Contributions, questions, and comments are all welcomed and encouraged! minishift developers hang out on [Slack](https://kubernetes.slack.com) in the #minishift channel (get an invitation [here](http://slack.kubernetes.io/)).
 We also have the [kubernetes-dev Google Groups mailing list](https://groups.google.com/forum/#!forum/kubernetes-dev).
-If you are posting to the list please prefix your subject with "minikube: ".
+If you are posting to the list please prefix your subject with "minishift: ".